Home > Camino Frances Guide > Camino Frances Stages > Stage 1: St Jean Pied de Port to Roncesvalles

 Whichever route you choose your journey will end at the historic monastery of Roncesvalles; although your first stop might be at the Posada for celebratory refreshments.

-The hike along the Napoleon Route from St Jean Pied de Port to Roncesvalles is one of the most spectacular days hiking along the Camino Frances.
-I love this hike and I look forward to my next visit.
-But before setting out, there are some things that you can do to make the most of your journey and help ensure that you arrive safely at Roncesvalles.
+The Napoleon Route from St. Jean Pied de Port to Roncesvalles is one of the most spectacular hikes along the Camino Francés.
+I love this stage, and I always look forward to my next walk here.

-• Wear comfortable, hiking shoes and appropriate hiking clothing.
+• Wear comfortable hiking shoes and appropriate clothing for the weather.

-• Take breaks often and enjoy the scenery!
+• Take breaks and enjoy the scenery!
+This is a spectacular stage—don’t be in a rush to get to Roncesvalles.

-• Don’t rush; book your bed at Roncesvalles if you are walking the full stage so that you can slow down and enjoy the walk
+• Don’t rush : book your bed in Roncesvalles in advance.
+If you’re walking the full stage, having a reservation means you can relax and enjoy the journey without stress.

-• Take your rubbish with you; leave no trace in the mountains
+• Take your rubbish with you.
+Leave no trace—help keep the Camino clean for future pilgrims.

-• Download What3Words and AlertCop app and learn how they work before leaving home.
+• Download the What3Words and AlertCop apps.
+These can help emergency services locate you quickly—learn how they work before you leave home.

 Want to learn more about the Camino?
 Then hop over to my Free Private Facebook Group | Walking The Camino De Santiago.